-Budgeted cost: £7481
+Budgeted cost: £11,627

 Activity Evidence that supports this approach Challenge number(s) addressed Breakfast Club/Nurture.
 Free access to extended school.
 Staff and resources.
-The CPAG report 2018 highlights the importance of allowing "childcare and enrichment activities to take place in a trusted setting." £3005 1, 3 and 5 which leads to improvements in 2 and 4
+The CPAG report 2018 highlights the importance of allowing "childcare and enrichment activities to take place in a trusted setting." £3005 1, 3 and 5 which leads to improvements in 2 and 4 Daily support for PP children in Breakfast Club Eaton Vale Trip financial support The EEF states that 'Tasks and activities need to be carefully designed so that working together is effective, otherwise some pupils may struggle to participate or try work on their own.' £300 1 2 children support through SEMH team in order to overcome anxiety for Eaton Vale trip.
+Music tuition x4 EEF states that participation in the arts can have a positive outcome on academic outcomes in other areas of the curriculum in addition to increased well-being. £720 1 leading to improvements in 4 Breakfast club food and healthy snacks and resources The evidence for providing a healthy balanced meal for children is discussed in the government's report School Food in England £800 1,3 and 5 which leads to improvement in 2 and 4 Ongoing General resources Enabling all children to take part in activities which can further their education through outdoor activities and different learning experiences £1,120 1,3 and 5 which leads to improvement in 2 and 4 Art Therapy Sessions run through Creative Support for Vulnerable Children and Families (PLAC) Enabling all children to take part in activities which can further their education through outdoor activities and different learning experiences £1500 + £500 1,3 and 5 which leads to improvement in 2 and 4 1 x PLAC child supported through 10 art therapy sessions to support bereavement ASC staff and resources The CPAG report 2018 highlights the importance of allowing "childcare and enrichment activities to take place in a trusted setting."
+1, 3 and 5 which leads to improvements in 2 and 4 Ongoing

-PGL Trip financial support The EEF states that 'Tasks and activities need to be carefully designed so that working together is effective, otherwise some pupils may struggle to participate or try work on their own.' £300 1 Music tuition x4 EEF states that participation in the arts can have a positive outcome on academic outcomes in other areas of the curriculum in addition to increased well-being. £684 1 leading to improvements in 4 Breakfast club food and healthy snacks and resources The evidence for providing a healthy balanced meal for children is evidence the government's report School Food in England £800 1,3 and 5 which leads to improvement in 2 and 4 General resources Enabling all children to take part in activities which can further their education through outdoor activities and different learning experiences £1,120 1,3 and 5 which leads to improvement in 2 and 4 ASC staff and resources The CPAG report 2018 highlights the importance of allowing "childcare and enrichment activities to take place in a trusted setting." £550 1, 3 and 5 which leads to improvements in 2 and 4 Advice and support from Family Support Worker provided from Trust There is a wealth of evidence of the benefit of specialist nurture care and time from the Anna Freud Mentally Healthy School's website and The Ormiston Trust "A student's selfesteem has a significant impact on almost everything they do on the way they engage in activities, deal with challenges, and interacts with others.
-Self-esteem also can have a marked effect on academic performance.
-Low self-esteem can lessen a student's desire to learn, their ability to focus, and their willingness to take risks.
-Positive self esteem, on the other hand, is one of the building blocks of school success; it provides a firm foundation for learning."
-Dr Kenneth Shaw £932 1 which leads to improvement 2, 4 and 5
+£550 Extra-Curricular Clubs The CPAG report 2018 highlights the importance of allowing "childcare and enrichment activities to take place in a trusted setting." £600 1, 3 and 5 which leads to improvements in 2 and 4 PP children supported financially to attend Extra- Curricular Clubs Advice and support from Family Support Worker provided from Trust There is a wealth of evidence of the benefit of specialist nurture care and time from the Anna Freud Mentally Healthy School's website and The Ormiston Trust "A student's selfesteem has a significant impact on almost everything they do on the way they engage in activities, deal with challenges, and interacts with others.
+Selfesteem also can have a marked effect on academic performance.
+Low selfesteem can lessen a student's desire to learn, their ability to focus, and their willingness to take risks.
+Positive selfesteem, on the other hand, is one of the building blocks of school success; it provides a firm foundation for learning."
+Dr Kenneth Shaw £932 1 which leads to improvement 2, 4 and 5 Weekly visits from SEMH support workers.
+Supporting a variety of needs from bereavement, parental separation, anxiety.
+ELSA/Nurture social story library As Above £800 1 which leads to improvement 2, 4 and 5 Senior Mental Health Lead Training As Above £800 1 which leads to improvement 2, 4 and 5 SEMH Lead Training via Anna Freud Centre